 Touring and 4X4

 Pikes Peak is the highest summit of the southern Front Range of the Rocky Mountains in North America.
-The prominent 14,115-foot (4,302.31 m) fourteener is located in Pike National Forest, 12 miles (19 km) west of downtown Colorado Springs, Colorado.ย The summit is...
+The prominent 14,109-foot fourteener is located in Pike National Forest, 12 miles (19 km) west of downtown Colorado Springs, Colorado.
+The summit is higher than any...

 Flat Tops Scenic Byway (10,343′), Flat Tops